k2view-academy/K2View-Academy/articles/08_globals/03_set_globals.md

 <p>Set the value of the Global indicated by &lt;PARAM_NAME&gt; to the value provided by the &lt;PARAM_VALUE&gt;.</p>
 <p>
 <UL>
-<LI>When &lt;LUT NAME&gt; is specified and the Global is also defined under Shared Objects, the Global value is overridden only for the given &lt;LUT NAME&gt; scope. <br/>(note that the override takes effect only if the command for the specific LU is executed <b>after</b> the all-LUs settings.
-In case the command with '*.&lt;LUT NAME&gt;' is executed after, it will be applied also on that LU.)</LI>
+<LI>When LUT NAME is specified and the Global is also defined under Shared Objects, the Global value is overridden only for the given LUT NAME&gt; scope. <br/>Note that the override takes effect only if the command for the specific LU is executed <b>after</b> all LU settings.
+If the command with the '*.&lt;LUT NAME&gt;' is executed later, it is also applied on the LU.)</LI>
-<LI>In case variable was not defined at implmentation - neither at Shared Objects nor at LU, action will not take effect.
-An error message appears then, indicating that it does not exist in that LU.</LI>
+<LI>If the variable was not defined during implementation on a Shared Objects or LU level, the command is not applied and an error message is displayed indicating that it does not exist in the LU.</LI>
 </UL>
 </p>
 <p>Example:</p>